 - Focus on reducing the manual efforts required to collect information.

 - Connect systems through integration to streamline data sharing.

 - Leverage automation to scale the collection of real-time data.

 - Use learning technology for change-management by prioritizing your team’s agility.

 Training Data Maturity Stage 2: Insight into Learning Impact

 At this stage, information is contextualized.
+Your team experiences true data-empowerment.
 Learning analytics reveal insights into why training is (or isn’t) impacting business.
 You can tell a story that shows how training is impacting the business, and you can pinpoint important correlations in real-time data.

 When Are You Ready for Data Intelligence?

 Many teams reach the Insights stage - which is so small feat - only to plateau here.
 The difference between Information and Insights is dramatic, and it can be difficult to imagine what the Intelligence stage is actually like.
 Here’s the big difference: at the Insights stage you’re only able to look into the past to understand the present.
 When you’ve reached the Intelligence stage, you are routinely forecasting future states.

 So, when it’s easy to answer the how and why questions about how your training operations build impact, then it’s time to consider how to evolve into a proactive learning analytics model.
 Consider these questions: